 “It is essential to our Mission at the University of the Incarnate Word to be good stewards of our planet and inspire a dedication to environmental sustainability and climate change awareness,” said University of the Incarnate Word President Dr. Thomas M. Evans.
 “We are humbled and honored that our efforts in this endeavor have been recognized by such esteemed organizations as HACU & ecoAmerica.”

 “The Hispanic Association of Colleges and Universities applauds the efforts made by the University of the Incarnate Word in working towards making a difference within their community,” said HACU President and CEO Antonio R. Flores.”
 HACU is committed to addressing the impact of climate change on Latinos and their communities in correlation to their values, and in enlisting current and incoming college students as well as recent graduates in response to these changes."

 “ecoAmerica is pleased to be a part of showcasing what’s possible in higher education leadership on climate change awareness.
 Congratulations to the University of the Incarnate Word for demonstrating new ways to commit to sustainability and community engagement,”said Bob Perkowitz, ecoAmerica President and Founder.

-The University of the Incarnate Word will be recognized during HACU’s Annual Conference on October 30, 2017 in San Diego.
+The University of the Incarnate Word was recognized during HACU’s Annual Conference held in San Diego.